metrorailings/OwlBlog/content/posts/week-10-insights.md

 Panthers have some serious swagger to them, especially Teddy Bridgewater.

 Carolina playing quite a bit of nitro and dime coverage against Tampa.

+What a beautiful misdirection screen from the Panthers.
+That play resulted in their second touchdown.